Amish Egg Noodles Recipe

 In a large pan, brown two tablespoons of butter over medium heat.

 Pour the chicken stock and bouillon cube into the pan and bring to a boil.

 Top with the remaining 4 tablespoons of butter, parsley, and salt and pepper to taste.
-(Be wary of adding too much salt as the stock and bouillon tends to be salty on it's own.)

 Serve immediately or leave in the pan, covered, until ready to serve.
 These will stay warm for 20 more minutes or so with no problems.